AlexEshoo/modbus_visualizer/README.md

 ### Running
 Run the program: `python main.py`

+### Testing
+The provided test server hosts a live modbus server on the interface of choice specified by command line arguments.
+This allows for a manual test server to be used to verify new features or bugfixes to the program.
+Eventually we should write some automated test, but this will do for now.

+Specify the network type and protocol framer (only for serial) when launching the test server by passing command line arguments.

 For testing the server without a live modbus server or serial modbus device, run the testserver `python test_server.py`.